Vector Magnitude Calculator

 Frequently asked questions

-How do I normalize a vector using its magnitude?
+How do I normalise a vector to unit length?